 For online shopping, there are a lot of sites and apps that provide coupons, coupon codes, cash back, rebates, price monitoring, or refunds:

-- Ebates: By shopping online (or in-store at some retailers), you can receive a cash back rebate.
+- Ebates (now called Rakuten): By shopping online (or in-store at some retailers), you can receive a cash back rebate.
 They also have a Chrome app to let you know how much you can receive.

 - Paribus: This tracks e-commerce purchases via email and looks for price drops, and subsequently contacts the retailer to request a refund for the customer.